chsafouane/imbalanced_data_methods_test/Notes.md

 To understand this method, please refer to this video: https://youtu.be/H7f_J4HjlWE.
 The difference with the video is that the starting set of points S consists of the points in the minority class + 1 point from the majority class.
 The final version of S is the undersampled dataset.

+### Tomek links

+2 samples are Tomek Links if they are nearest neighbours and are from a different class.
+This undersampling method removes Tomek links from the majority class - this behavior can be tweaked to remove tomek links even from the minority class-, and so the final dataset distribution will change.
+The assumption of this technique is that boundary points are noise.